How to Fix Agitator not moving on Maytag MVW6230HW (Top Load)

 • The agitator wiggles loosely by hand when the machine is off and unplugged

-These issues are most commonly caused by a worn or stripped agitator drive block, a broken agitator directional cogs kit, or a failed agitator cam — all plastic components that degrade with regular use over time.
+These problems typically arise from a worn or stripped agitator drive block, a broken agitator directional cogs kit, or a failed agitator cam.
+These plastic components wear out over time with regular use.

 Safety First